-20×20″ prints are $1,250
+20×20″ prints are $1,500

-30×30″ prints are $2,500
+30×30″ prints are $3,000

-I found the best composition to show this glowing light by using my Zeiss 250mm Superachromat lens combined with a Zeiss 2X teleconverter, which effectively made a 500mm telephoto lens.
-I made this photograph on Velvia 50 film.
-The exposure had to be carefully calculated because of the wide range of light values which are at the upper range of the film’s ability to record all the tonal values.
+I found the best composition to photograph this glowing light by using my Zeiss 250mm Superachromat lens combined with a Zeiss 2X teleconverter, which made a 500mm telephoto lens, using Velvia 50 film.
+The exposure had to be carefully calculated because of the wide range of light values which were at the maximum range of the film’s ability to record all the tonal values.
 Printing the image is not easy.
 It’s necessary to control the contrast but also allow for maximum luminosity of the glowing areas and full detail in the bright, delicate whites.
 Cibachrome is the perfect printing material to convey the dramatic, glowing light which emanates from the center of this Silversword.